vbugana/dom-array-project/README.md

 # dom-array-project

-Project to practice high order array methods and DOM manipulation
+Project to practice array methods and DOM manipulation

+## Description

+Add User using 🧑:  async function and await fetch method
+Double Money using 💰: data.map
+Show only Millionaires using 💸: data.filter
+Sort by the Richest ⬆️: data.sort
+Calculate entire Wealth using 🧮: data.reduce

 ## Project Specifications